Dornier Do 217: Do 217 E-2

 Production of the E-2 began in March 1942.
-Some twelve of the 280 produced at Friedrichshafen were used as testbeds to keep pace with the constantly changing series specifications.
+About twelve of the 280 produced at Friedrichshafen were used as testbeds to keep pace with the constantly changing series specifications.
 Two, Wrk.
 Nr.
-1221 and 1228 functioned as testbeds for the BMW 801 L-2 engines as well as flights to assess the installation of auxiliary 300-, 900- and 1,200-litre fuel tanks.
+1221 and 1228, served as testbeds for the BMW 801 L-2 engines as well as flights to assess the installation of auxiliary 300-, 900- and 1,200-litre fuel tanks.
 During this time, an E-2 equipped with lattice-type airbrakes appeared.
 It had been designed in June 1940.
 Its weaponry consisted of a fixed MG 151 in its nose and a MG 15 and the A position.
 Three rotating positions were put in the B and C stand positions.
 The machine resembled the Junkers Ju 188.
 Later it was installed with Kutonase (cable cutting equipment).
 The Do 217 E-1 and E-2 could reach 535 km/h at 5,300 m and none had a problem with maintaining altitude with BMW 801s, even with weapons, dive-brakes and dampers added, provided it had an all-up-weight of less than twelve tonnes.
 Machines over thirteen tonnes were difficult to handle and needed experienced pilots at the controls.

-The failure of the Heinkel He 111, Dornier Do 17, and Junkers Ju 88 during the Battle of Britain and The Blitz led the OKL to see the Do 217 as the only heavy bomber in the Luftwaffe which had the range, bombload and fighter defences for long-range bombing attacks.
+The failure of the Heinkel He 111, Dornier Do 17, and Junkers Ju 88 during the Battle of Britain and the Blitz led the OKL to see the Do 217 as the only heavy bomber with the range, bombload and defences for long-range bombing.
 The E-2 had incorporated all the new design features such as the Drehlafette DL 131 turret and a modified bomb bay which allowed to hold 3,000 kg of bombs.
 The E-1s originally were given the FuG X, 16, 25 and PeilG V and FuBI 1 radio sets and navigation aids.
 The E-2 was given the FuBI2.
-In the next two variants, the E-3 and E-4, the Siemens FuG 101 electric altimeter was also added enabling the pilot to conduct more accurate and safer low-level attacks.
-The E-1 had Rüstsätz /R1 racks for 1,800 kg or bombs, the /R2 wing rack and /R3s for 50 kg of bombs.
+In the next two variants, the E-3 and E-4, the Siemens FuG 101 radio altimeter was also added enabling the pilot to conduct more accurate and safer low-level attacks.
+The E-1 had Rüstsätz /R1 racks for 1,800 kg of bombs, the /R2 wing rack and /R3s for 50 kg of bombs.
 Dornier wanted to increase the strength of the racks to increase the size of external loads.
 A specialist company which had often collaborated with Dornier, Technischer Aussendienst, developed the /R20 rack which enabled heavier loads to be carried.
 The /R20 enabled fixed MG 81Zs to be installed in the tail cone.
 The previous lattice air brake was removed; the drag was too much and it bent the fuselage out of shape, making the aircraft unsafe and hastening metal fatigue.